 - How can I break sugar addiction?

-- How do I stop drinking coke?
+- How do I stop drinking soda?

 - How do I stop drinking coffee?